anuket-project/anuket-specifications/doc/ref_model/chapters/chapter01.md

 <a name="1.9.3"></a>
 ## 1.9.3 Networking Requirements

-1. NFVI layer responsibilities will include: // relates to TF (various)
+1. NFVI layer responsibilities will include:
    * HW Infrastructure Manager shall provide an abstracted model of the allocated HW resources into each specific Virtualization domain
      * Additionally, it is responsible for maintaining logical isolation between different instances of virtualization domain
      * Some of the HW resources including networking resources shall be possible to be withheld from Virtualization domains to allow for scaling, spare parts and HW Composition within the HW Infrastructure Layer itself